-Dave Ramsey, the popular radio host who promotes debt-free living, is revered by many financial advisors who do business with his organization because they pay for client leads.
-Advisors call or email evangelical Christians who are interested in his financial advice, so the pitch can start with something like, “Dave Ramsey let me know that you want to talk to a financial advisor.”
+Recently it has been reported that many financial advisors do business with Ramsey’s organization because they pay for client leads.
+It unclear if listeners who are recommended to these financial advisors fully understand the relationship with Ramsey.
+Advisors call or email Ramsey listeners who are interested in his financial advice, so the pitch can start with something like, “Dave Ramsey let me know that you want to talk to a financial advisor.”

 |AD - Recover your investment losses!
 Haselkorn & Thibaut, P.A. is a national law firm that specializes in fighting ONLY on behalf of investors.
 With a 95% success rate, let us help you recover your investment losses today.
 Call now 1 888-628-5590 or visit InvestmentFraudLawyers.com to schedule a free consultation and learn how our experience can help you recover your investment losses.
 No recovery, no fee.|